smitdalt/machine-learning/README.md

 This course provides an introduction to machine learning.
 Machine learning explores the study and construction of algorithms that can learn from and make predictions on data.
 Such algorithms operate by building a model from example inputs in order to make data-driven predictions or decisions, rather than following strictly static program instructions.

 Topic categories include supervised, unsupervised, and reinforcement learning.
 Students will learn how to apply machine learning methods to solve problems in computer vision, natural language processing, classification, and prediction.
 Fundamental and current state-of-the-art methods including boosting and deep learning will be covered.
-Students will reinforce their learning of machine learning algorithms with hands-on tutorial oriented laboratory exercises for development of representative applications.
-Lectures are augmented with hands-on tutorials using Jupyter Notebooks.
-Laboratory assignments will be completed using Python and related data science packages: NumPy, Pandas, ScipPy, StatsModels, Scikit-learn, Matplotlib, TensorFlow, Keras, PyTorch.
+Students will reinforce their learning of machine learning algorithms with hands-on tutorial oriented laboratory exercises using Jupyter Notebooks.

 Prerequisites: MA-262 Probability and Statistics; programming maturity, and the ability to program in Python.